Welcome! | ¡Bienvenidos! The Old Fort Lowell Neighborhood Association, Inc. is dedicated to the following vision and values:

 - Place "Historic Area" and "Historic District" signs in their proper places.

 - Publish a neighborhood newsletter.

 - Encourage maintenance of rural and desert type vegetation.

 - Prevent development which deteriorates the natural environment or poses a threat to the ecological balance, including air pollution, noise pollution, eye pollution.

 - Ensure future building and remodeling be in conformance with the general architectural style of the present historic district.

 Council meetings are held the second Monday of the month at 7:00 p.m. at the Turner Building behind the San Pedro Chapel, and are open to OFLNA, Inc. members.

 OFLNA, Inc. Council Members - elected Sept.
 11, 2017

 Charlie Boyd, Treasurer

-Council Members at Large: Bill Anderson, Aaron Botelho, Kate Flasch, Mary Lou Fragomeni-Nuttall, Mike Grassinger, Manuel Ramos.
+Council Members at Large: Aaron Botehlo, Ralph Colwell, Mary Lou Fragomeni-Nuttall, Mike Grassinger, Gary Olson, Manuel Ramos.

 with questions, comments and to learn how to become more involved in the neighborhood.
 We’d love to hear from you!